Above: Einsatzgruppe performs an execution

-With the beginning of the Second World War Einsatzgruppen acting under the command of SS and police officials performed different tasks in Western and Eastern Europe.
-In occupied Poland for example, they were entrusted with killing Polish intelligentsia, resisters and Jews, while in France and other west European countries they continued their original mission of securing governmental institutions.
+With the beginning of the Second World War Einsatzgruppen (under the command of SS and police officials) performed different tasks in Western and Eastern Europe.
+In occupied Poland for example, they were entrusted with killing Polish intelligentsia, resisters and Jews.
+Meanwhile, in France and other west European countries they continued their original mission of securing governmental institutions.

 During the invasion of the Soviet Union in June 1941, the Einsatzgruppen followed the German army as it advanced deep into Soviet territory.
 These units composed of four battalion-sized operational groups: Einsatzgruppe A moved out from East Prussia across Lithuania, Latvia, and Estonia toward Leningrad.
 It massacred Jews in Kovno, Riga, and Vilna.
 Einsatzgruppe B started from Warsaw in occupied Poland, and penetrated across Belorussia toward Smolensk and Minsk, massacring Jews in Grodno, Minsk, Brest-Litovsk, Slonim, Gomel, and Mogilev.
 Einsatzgruppe C began operations from Krakow moving across the western Ukraine toward Kharkov and Rostov-on-Don.
 Its personnel directed massacres in Lvov, Tarnopol, Zolochev, Kremenets, Kharkov, Zhitomir, and Kiev, where infamously in late September 1941, it massacred 33,771 Kiev Jews in the ravine at Babi Yar.